 Here is a basic example of a pick and roll in action.

 Here are just a few of the many options of the pick and roll.

 Practicing Plays: The plays should be run from one side to the other, over and over until the players get comfortable with it.
 Add some defenders in the mix when you feel the players are ready – try to keep it “game like” as much as possible (I start with just a couple defenders, then work up to a full defense).
 Either way, it is important to keep running the play over and over until the players are comfortable with it.
 There is a difference between “showing” the players the plays, and “teaching” the players the plays – understand the differences…

 Want more information about The Youth Basketball Motion Offense?

-Check out the AVCSS Basketball publication “Motion Offenses for Youth Basketball”
+Check out our new AVCSS Basketball download publication “Motion Offenses for Youth Basketball”